patrisilva/oism/oism-demo-v2/README.md

 ![Topology](./assets/images/topo.png)

 ## Description
 This topology is a multi-domain multicast design that combines EVPN, PIM, and external multicast domains.
-I’ll walk through it layer by layer and explain how multicast actually works end-to-end in this diagram.

 ⸻

 1️⃣ Big picture (what this design is doing)

-You have three multicast domains interconnected:
+There are three multicast domains interconnected:
 	1. External PIM Domain (VRF PROD)
 	•	Traditional PIM Sparse Mode
 	•	Central RP(s)